-320. Employees shall be entitled to a five dollar (\$5.00) per day premium when designated by their supervisor as authorized in writing by the Appointing Officer or designee as a lead person when required to perform a majority of the following duties: plan, design, sketch, layout, detail, estimate, order materials or take the lead on any job when at least two employees are working together and one acts as the lead person.
+326. Employees shall be entitled to a ten dollars (\$10.00) per day premium when designated by their supervisor and authorized in writing by the Appointing Officer or designee as a lead person when required to perform a majority of the following duties: plan, design, sketch, layout, detail, estimate, order materials or take the lead on any job when at least three employees are working together and one acts as the lead person.